AMO Arena Museo Opera – Verona

-The AMO museum features multimedia exhibits, original music scores, photographs, set designs, posters, costumes and historical documents related to some of the greatest performers and authors of the Italian Opera from the 19th century to the present day, including Giuseppe Verdi, Giacomo Puccini, Gioacchino Rossini, among many others.
+The AMO museum features multimedia exhibits, original music scores, photographs, set designs, posters, costumes, and historical documents related to some of the greatest performers and authors of Italian Opera from the 19th century to the present day, including Giuseppe Verdi, Giacomo Puccini, Gioacchino Rossini, among many others.

 Additional services and activities

-The museums also periodically hosts temporary exhibitions of art and music, conferences and special events.
+The museum also periodically hosts temporary exhibitions of art and music, conferences, and special events.
 The Forti palace includes a gourmet restaurant.